Beatrice the Sixteenth: Gender and sexuality

 Beatrice the Sixteenth has been cited as a precursor to later feminist utopias and modern radical feminist thought on gender and sexuality.
-Commentators note that the novel initially avoids gendered pronouns, referring to characters as "figure", "person", or "personage", but later increasingly employs feminine pronouns and emphasises feminine traits.
-While Armeria is presented as a genderless society, scholars such as Sonja Tiernan argue that the characters are effectively female.
+Commentators note that the novel initially avoids gendered pronouns, referring to characters as "figure", "person" or "personage", but later increasingly uses feminine pronouns and stresses feminine traits.
+Although Armeria is presented as a genderless society, scholars including Sonja Tiernan argue that the characters are effectively female.
 Emily Hamer describes the book as a lesbian love story.

 Clyde's approach to gender has been contrasted with Ursula K. Le Guin's 1969 novel The Left Hand of Darkness, which uses masculine pronouns for its agender characters.
-The novel has also been compared to Charlotte Perkins Gilman's Herland (1915), and is described as the more radical of the two.
-It is now considered an early work of transgender literature.
+The novel has also been compared to Charlotte Perkins Gilman's Herland (1915), and Tiernan describes Clyde's novel as the more radical of the two.
+It has also been discussed as an early work of transgender literature.

 Critique of heterosexual marriage

-Sonja Tiernan argues that the novel offers a sustained critique of heterosexual marriage, portraying it as an institution rooted in inequality and incompatible with true companionship.
-In her reading, marriage is presented as only redeemable when reimagined as a relationship between individuals of the same gender.
-Tiernan situates Beatrice the Sixteenth within a broader context of feminist and anti-marriage discourse advanced by Urania, suggesting that the novel promotes same-gender partnerships as a more ethical and emotionally fulfilling alternative to traditional, gendered unions.
+Tiernan argues that the novel offers a sustained critique of heterosexual marriage, portraying it as an institution rooted in inequality and incompatible with companionship.
+In her reading, marriage is presented as redeemable only when reimagined as a relationship between individuals of the same gender.
+Tiernan situates Beatrice the Sixteenth within the anti-marriage discourse later associated with Urania, and argues that the novel presents same-gender partnerships as an alternative to traditional, gendered unions.